Integrative-Transcriptomics/MUSIAL/README.md

 ## 🌐 Web Interface

-To provide user-friendly access to its functionalities, MUSIAL is available via a web interface at https://musial-tuevis.cs.uni-tuebingen.de/; currently running version `v2.3.8`.
+To provide user-friendly access to its functionalities, MUSIAL is available via a web interface at https://musial-tuevis.cs.uni-tuebingen.de/ currently running version `v2.3.10`.
+The code is deposited in the `web` branch.

 ## 🔨 Build